pymupdf/PyMuPDF/docs/app3.rst

 Python on the other hand implements the OO-model in a very clean way.
 The interface code between PyMuPDF and MuPDF consists of two basic files: *fitz.py* and *fitz_wrap.c*.
 They are created by the excellent SWIG tool for each new version.

-When you use one of PyMuPDF's objects or methods, this will result in excution of some code in *fitz.py*, which in turn will call some C code compiled with *fitz_wrap.c*.
+When you use one of PyMuPDF's objects or methods, this will result in execution of some code in *fitz.py*, which in turn will call some C code compiled with *fitz_wrap.c*.

 Because SWIG goes a long way to keep the Python and the C level in sync, everything works fine, if a certain set of rules is being strictly followed.
 For example: **never access** a :ref:`Page` object, after you have closed (or deleted or set to *None*) the owning :ref:`Document`.
 Or, less obvious: **never access** a page or any of its children (links or annotations) after you have executed one of the document methods *select()*, *delete_page()*, *insert_page()* ... and more.

 But just no longer accessing invalidated objects is actually not enough: They should rather be actively deleted entirely, to also free C-level resources (meaning allocated memory).

-The reason for these rules lies in the fact that there is a hierachical 2-level one-to-many relationship between a document and its pages and also between a page and its links / annotations.
+The reason for these rules lies in the fact that there is a hierarchical 2-level one-to-many relationship between a document and its pages and also between a page and its links / annotations.
 To maintain a consistent situation, any of the above actions must lead to a complete reset -- in **Python and, synchronously, in C**.

 SWIG cannot know about this and consequently does not do it.